Hwa Chong Institution: Outreach programmes

-Incidents
+Controversies

 2020 Singaporean general election

-In 2020, an email from the school administration advising students not to discuss matters regarding the 2020 Singaporean general election sparked controversy and debate.
+In 2020, an email from the school administration advising students not to "discuss matters" regarding the 2020 Singaporean general election sparked controversy and debate.
 It was sent on the school's Integrated e-Message Board to College Section students, advising them to avoid posting anything related to the general election on social media platforms associated with the school, as well as the students' own social media accounts.
 A screenshot of the message was leaked and circulated online, stirring debate on topics such as free speech, political opinions and whether youths should be free to engage in political discussions.

 The incident led to a backlash in which a group of alumni, led by filmmaker Anthony Chen, sent a letter to the school administration to express their disappointment.
 HCI defended its advice to students in a statement saying, "Our intention is not to silence students' voices, nor to curb their interest in national issues.
 Instead, we encourage our students to engage actively in discussions and even debates on national issues, in a safe environment."
 The school refused to comment if disciplinary action had been taken against students who had raised concerns.